csdms/babelizer/docs/source/example.rst

   Successfully installed pymt-heatc

-Take a moment to pause and see what we've done.
+Pause a moment to see what we've done.
 Start a Python session and try the following commands:

 .. code:: python